-- Frank Gilbreth and Lillian Gilbreth refined Taylor's analysis of work movements and made many contributions to timeand-motion study. - Their aims were to: - Analyze every individual action necessary to perform a particular task and break it into each of its component actions. - o Find better ways to perform each component action. - Reorganize each of the component actions so that the action as a whole could be performed more efficiently at less cost in time and effort. - The Gilbreths became increasingly interested in the study of indirect control over the majority of its restaurants.
+- Frank Gilbreth and Lillian Gilbreth refined Taylor's analysis of work movements and made many contributions to time-and-motion study. - Their aims were to: - Analyze every individual action necessary to perform a particular task and break it into each of its component actions. - Find better ways to perform each component action. - Reorganize each of the component actions so that the action as a whole could be performed more efficiently-at less cost in time and effort. - The Gilbreths became increasingly interested in a report on the sustainability and corporate responsibility of its businesses.
+Because 80 percent of McDonald's restaurants are independently owned, the corporation has only indirect control over the majority of its restaurants.
 Yet the company has put in place a number of managerial controls designed to help ensure that all McDonald's employees are treated humanely and fairly.
 McDonald's hopes that these policies and controls will ensure that its employees are treated well, and that any human rights violations will be quickly reported.